sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 ------

 Rclone is the rsync for cloud storage.
 Here is more information on how to use rclone on the :ref:`rclone <rclone>` page.

-It features:

-* MD5/SHA1 hashes checked at all times for file integrity
-* Timestamps preserved on files
-* Partial syncs supported on a whole file basis
-* Copy mode to just copy new/changed files
-* Sync (one way) mode to make a directory identical
-* Check mode to check for file hash equality
-* Can sync to and from network, eg two different cloud accounts
-* Optional encryption (Crypt)
-* Optional FUSE mount (rclone mount)

 ==================
 Libraries and APIs